lichkingTed/query-agent-Louis/README.md

 This document outlines the requirements and guidelines for the Cleric Query Agent Assignment.
 Your task is to develop an AI agent capable of accurately answering questions about applications deployed on a Kubernetes cluster.

 ## Objective
 Create an AI agent that interacts with a Kubernetes cluster to answer questions about its deployed applications.
-Your agent will be tested through an automated GitHub Actions pipeline using a Minikube cluster to simulate the Kubernetes environment.

 ## Assignment Details